dogadogan/InfraredTags/README.md

   <img  height="400" src="/readme_img/popup.png">
 </p>

+#### 5) Render object

+   - For single material, right click the Single Material panel, then click Preview.

-#### 5) Right click either the Single Material or Multiple Material and IR Filament.
-Then click Preview.
-You should see a Rhino object with a code embedded on it.
+   - For multi material, right click the Multiple Material panel, and click Preview.
+Also, right click the IR Filament panel, click Preview.

+   - After this, you should see a Rhino object with a code embedded on it.

 <p align="center">
   <img  height="400" src="/readme_img/preview.png">